Master’s Scholarships

 Direct applications from students are not accepted.

 Applications must be submitted by your course organiser.
 Eligible students should work closely with their course organiser who will use the DHI scholarship administration form to apply.
-For MRes students, a research proposal of up to 1,500 words is also required.
+For MRes students, a research proposal of no more than 1,500 words is required.

 Please ensure you read the privacy notice to access the Master’s Scholarships funding in digital health and social care.